Main Article Content

 Abstract

-Result: A total of 112 pilgrims were included, with 20.5% aged >60 years and 57.1% reporting comorbidities, mainly hypertension and dyslipidemia.
-Most participants were non-smokers (82.1%) and reported moderate adherence to preventive behaviors, including mask use (54.5%) and hand hygiene (56.3%).
-Meningococcal vaccination coverage was universal, while influenza coverage (75.0%), COVID-19 (46.4%), and pneumococcal vaccines (6.3%) was lower.
+Result: In total, 112 pilgrims were included.
+Of these, 20.5% were aged 60 years or older.
+More than half (57.1%) reported comorbidities, mainly hypertension and dyslipidemia.
+Most participants were non-smokers (82.1%).
+They reported moderate adherence to preventive behaviors, including mask use (54.5%) and hand hygiene (56.3%).
+Meningococcal vaccination coverage was universal.
+Coverage for influenza (75.0%), COVID-19 (46.4%), and pneumococcal vaccination (6.3%) was lower.
 Overall, 100 pilgrims (89.3%) experienced ARI symptoms.
-Bivariate analysis showed that age >60 years was significantly associated with ARI (cOR 4.697; 95%CI: 1.206–18.295; p=0.026).
-Multivariate logistic regression including age and pneumococcal vaccination status confirmed that older age remained the only significant determinant of ARI (aOR 4.88; 95%CI: 1.22–19.53; p=0.02).
+Bivariate analysis showed that age over 60 years was significantly associated with ARI (cOR 4.697; 95%CI: 1.206–18.295; p=0.026).
+Multivariate logistic regression confirmed that older age was the only significant determinant of ARI (aOR 4.88; 95% CI: 1.22–19.53; p=0.02).

 Keywords